OpenPrinting/ipp-usb/ipp-usb.8.md

 only be applied to all devices of the particular vendor, and the least specific is the all-wildcard model name match, used to specify defaults.

-Please notice that some HWID-matched quirks are applied early and their effect cannot be later withdrawn by the model-name matched quirks.
+Please notice that HWID-matched quirks are loaded early and may cause some actions to be performed before the model-name matched quirks are loaded and applied, and the model-name matched quirks cannot withdraw these early performed actions.
+It happens because some printers cannot reliably report their model name before appropriate actions is applied.
+It is related to the following quirks:

-   * `blacklist = true`
+   * `blacklist = true`.
+Model-name quirks will not be loaded if device is blacklisted by HWID.

-   * `init-reset = hard`
+   * `init-reset = hard`.
+Reset will be issued, even if model-name matched quirk has a different setting.

+   * `mfg = name` and `model = name`.
+These parameters are only available for the HWID quirks and override identification information, provided by the device, when searching quirks by the model name.

 The following parameters are defined: